promiselxg/connect-readme/README.md

 #### Description

-Novu Donate is an open source platform that leveraged by an NGO to use and raise Donations and Volunteering services to people living in disabilities, victims of War, etc.
+Novu Donate is an open source platform that leveraged by an NGO to use and raise Donations and Volunteering services to people living with disabilities, victims of War, etc.

 #### Technologies being used